A Primer

-I have to confess.
-I was a Democrat.
-It’s true, but I didn’t inhale.
-The decision to leave the party set me down the road of politics.
+The decision to leave the party set me on the road to politics.
 Ironically, the man who put me on the path of Republican politics has always been an unapologetic Democrat.
 Coming out as a Republican to him turned out to be harder than I expected.

-My father joined the U.S. Marine Corps in 1959 and proudly served under his commander-in-chief, John F. Kennedy, on a helicopter transport carrier during the Cuban Missile Crisis.
-He is the ideal Democratic voter: supporter of the status quo candidate, votes faithfully in every election, and tireless champion of the party’s nominees.
-To demonstrate that point, I recall vividly the 1984 Democratic Primary where Colorado Senator Gary Hart challenged former Vice President Walter Mondale.
-Mondale was the party’s man, stalwart servant of former President Jimmy Carter; it was “his turn.”
+To demonstrate that point, I recall the 1984 Democratic Primary where Colorado Senator Gary Hart challenged former Vice President Walter Mondale.
+Mondale was the party’s man; it was "his turn."
 Like many young voters of the day, my sister chose the more exciting Hart, who four years later would achieve a level of scandal that is all too familiar now.

 In 1984, the idea of supporting anyone but Mondale was heresy in our house, and my sister’s rebellion played through to the Democratic Convention.
 As my sister and father debated which candidate was better, I blurted out, “What difference does it make?
 Reagan’s going to win.”
-The chilling silence and stare made all too clear that I’d said those words out loud.
-“You don’t know what you’re talking about,” my father said, and we left it at that.
-November came soon enough, and my amateur prognostication was overwhelmingly correct.

 By 1990, I was a young college student volunteering for my first campaign for the First District of Maryland.
-The 1988 election had proven difficult for the incumbent Democrat, so seven Republican candidates filed for the race in 1990.
+The 1988 election had proven difficult for the incumbent Democrat, so seven Republican candidates ran in the 1990 election.
 I volunteered for a local state House member who seemed like a decent guy, working at a grocery store when he wasn’t representing the people in Annapolis.
-In those days, volunteers stuffed envelopes, licked stamps, waved signs, all the usual stuff to get your candidate elected.
-One night I was leaving, and the Campaign Manager stopped me because he’d noticed I wasn’t on the precinct list in my hometown.

 “Oh, I’m a Democrat, so I’m probably not on the list.”